Achillko/Board-Game-Scoreboard/README.md

 ## Who Is It For?

-Originally built for a family member, this app is for anyone who enjoys board games and wants a quick, reliable way to keep score.
+This app is for anyone who enjoys board games and wants a quick, reliable way to keep score.

 ## Getting Started